2️⃣ VPG

 Training Run

 Vanilla Policy Gradient can often be a bit finicky and unstable to train (which is why in practice we use PPO instead).
-None-the-less, I've tried to find a good set of hyperparameters that work reasoanbly okay, and a set that (if you're lucky), trains to optimality in ~15 seconds on CartPole!
+None-the-less, I've tried to find a good set of hyperparameters such that it trains in a minute or so.
+Running this should cause a grid of 4x4 videos to render in the notebook.
+The background flashes pink when the agent dies and is reset so you can easily see when a new episode starts.

 device = t.device("cuda")